-Although Google disabled their weather API some time ago (except on their Android platform), many people continue to struggle to find a good replacement option that is both free for standard users and has a powerful forecast and rich history API.
+Although Google disabled their weather API some time ago (except on their Android platform), many developers continue to struggle to find a good replacement option that is both free for standard users and has a powerful forecast and rich history API.
 With the release of Visual Crossing Weather’s Timeline Weather API, there is now an easy, direct replacement for the Google Weather API.
-With a single call you can request an entire range of date including past observations, present conditions, and future forecast data.
+With a single call you can request an entire range of dates including past observations, present conditions, and future forecast data.

 What makes the Timeline API an ideal Google Weather API replacement?